Generic Name: galantamine (ga-LAN-ta-meen)

 Diarrhea; dizziness; headache; indigestion; loss of appetite; mild stomach pain or upset; nausea; tiredness; trouble sleeping; vomiting; weight loss.

-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bloody, black, or tarry stools; burning, numbness, or tingling; chest pain; confusion; decreased, difficult, or painful urination; fainting; fever; hallucinations; mental or mood changes (eg, anxiety, depression); new or worsening breathing problems (eg, shortness of breath); one-sided weakness; seizures; severe or persistent diarrhea, nausea, stomach pain, or vomiting; severe or persistent dizziness, tiredness, or weakness; slow or irregular heartbeat; speech problems; swelling of the hands, ankles, or feet; tremor; vision problems; vomit that looks like coffee grounds.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, or tongue; red, swollen, blistered, or peeling skin); bloody, black, or tarry stools; burning, numbness, or tingling; chest pain; confusion; decreased, difficult, or painful urination; fainting; fever; hallucinations; mental or mood changes (eg, anxiety, depression); new or worsening breathing problems (eg, shortness of breath); one-sided weakness; seizures; severe or persistent diarrhea, nausea, stomach pain, or vomiting; severe or persistent dizziness, tiredness, or weakness; slow or irregular heartbeat; speech problems; swelling of the hands, ankles, or feet; tremor; vision problems; vomit that looks like coffee grounds.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.